Leroy0824/Apple-M6-and-M5-Series-Chip-Analysis/README.md

 5. Statistics.xlsx: the full analysis supporting the report.

 The report is easy to read and requires only a basic understanding of mathematics.

+NPU performance is not considered in the report because it is not usually a major factor, most demanding tasks don’t run on an NPU, the capabilities of local AI are much smaller than cloud AI, and the safety of local AI is also a consideration.
+CPU, GPU, RAM, and SSD storage are usually more important.